Smrati8/HeadFirstDesignPattern/README.md

 * Strive for loosely coupled designs for objects that interact.
 * Classes should be open for extention but closed for modification.
 * Depend upon abstraction.
 Do not depend upon concrete classes.
+  * No variable should hold a reference to concrete class
+  * No class should derive from concrete class
+  * No method should override an implemented method of any of its base class.

 ## Object Oriented Design Pattern